Shipping Container vs Semi-Trailer: Which is Better for Freight Shipping?

 Cost

-Securing a shipping container to a trailer would create additional costs.
-Despite how expensive shipping by the container can be, it is often necessary to use one when shipping goods overseas.
+Securing a shipping container to a trailer creates additional costs.
+Despite how expensive shipping by the container can be, it’s the standard when shipping goods overseas.

 The cost to ship using a semi-trailer is cheaper.
-While costs can fluctuate depending on what you're shipping, you will more than likely be paying much less than you would be for a shipping container.
+While expenses can fluctuate depending on what you're shipping, you will pay much less than you would be for a shipping container.

 Delivery Time